 Samuel M. Kidder is a member of KTBS.

 Mr. Kidder received his J.D. from the UCLA School of Law, where he graduated Order of the Coif and was a member of the UCLA Law Review.
-Mr. Kidder twice received the Lawrence E. Irell Prize for achieving the highest grade-point average in his class after the first and second year of law school.
+Following law school, Mr. Kidder served as a law clerk to the Honorable Kim McLane Wardlaw, U.S. Court of Appeals for the Ninth Circuit, before joining KTBS in 2012.